Devanshpratapsingh28/Devanshpratapsingh28/README.md

 I'm a second-year **B.Tech Computer Science** student at **NIT Patna** with a strong foundation in **Machine Learning**, **Data Science**, and **Deep Learning**.
 I enjoy working with data and take pleasure in discovering insights from it.

-### About Me
-I'm passionate about solving real-world problems using data-driven methods.
-I love building models that learn from data and creating systems that make intelligent decisions.

 ### Interests
 - Machine Learning & Deep Learning
 - Data Science & Predictive Analytics